 |U1 Ultra Wideband chip||U1 Ultra Wideband chip|

 |In the box||Apple Watch Band (Nike band for Nike model)||Apple Watch Band (Nike band for Nike model)|

 |1m USB-C Magnetic Fast Charging Cable||1m USB-A Magnetic Charging Cable|

 Items in bold are different to Apple Watch 6.
-By way of a summary of the differences, AW7 is sturdier, heavier and faster charging plus it has a bigger screen, new colours and several tech upgrades.
+By way of a summary of the key differences, AW7 is sturdier, heavier and has faster charging, plus it has a bigger screen, new colours and several tech upgrades.

 Note: The S7 & S6 processors appear to have the same performance but Apple obfuscates this information so, perhaps, the rumours are true that the S7 chip is smaller.

 Apple Watch 7 Review of new software features